-For the sake of this article I am not so worried about the why this problem came to be a problem.
+For the sake of this article we need not be so worried about the why this problem comes to be a problem.
 We cannot do much about the past except do well for our present.

-I realize that on a bad day, there isn’t much of anything that I will perceive as good enough.
-This isn’t right, that isn’t right, they aren’t right, life isn’t right..
-There must be some ideal that I am connected to and absolutely everything is missing it’s mark.
+If perfectionism is a problem, on a bad day there isn’t much of anything that will be perceived as good enough.
+This isn’t right, that isn’t right, they aren’t right, life isn’t right.
+In this case there is some ideal that we are connected to and absolutely everything is missing it’s mark.
 This can set off a cascade of disappointment, anger, or possibly self-pity.

 There is an important place for being rigorous in getting things done well.
 I also believe that there is a place for pushing ourselves and other people to work hard to do well for what we collectively set out to do.

 But after a certain point, the rigor and pushing for a certain outcome turns into a pushy and unhelpful cause of unneeded stress.
-Maybe it will get something helpful done, but is all that stress worth a maybe?
+Maybe it will get something helpful done, but is all that stress worth the trouble?
 That is a conclusion we all need to come to for ourselves.

 We may push people to do what they don’t care about.
 As well as attach ourselves to ideas that we believe we are supposed to care about, but at our cores we don’t.

-Not believing in what I am working for is stressful.
+Not believing in what we are working for is stressful.
 And so is trying to push others to work hard for what they don’t believe in, at least when they won’t follow the plan and be obedient!

 So what is the answer here, just sit back and not challenge ourselves or others to become more skilled?
 Absolutely not.